preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Client id**: Type id here.

-This setting is avalable for a Facebook Workplace Greoup Template:
+This setting is available for a Facebook Workplace Greup Template:

 + **Workplace Domain**: (A description will be added soon.)